aryavorskiy/LatticeModels.jl/docs/src/lattice_operator.md

 X, Y = coord_operators(bas) # Same as coord_operators(l, 2)
 ```

-You can use arithmetic operators with `LatticeArray`s freely - after checking that the bases match they will be applied to the contained arrays,
+You can use arithmetic operators with `LatticeArray`s freely: after checking that the bases match they will be applied to the contained arrays,
 and the result will be wrapped into a new `LatticeArray`.
 However, if you want to apply some other array operations (like `exp`), you can use the `@on_lattice` macro which will wrap the call as needed.